Mechanisms of Affective Touch in Chronic Pain (MATCP)

 Time Frame: Day 1

-Touch pleasant/unpleasantness ratings will be assessed in response to each sensory stimulus (brushing, tapping, and pressure) using a Visual Analog Scale with anchors of "no pleasantness" to "most pleasant imaginable."
-Affective touch perception is the difference in ratings between the affective and neutral touch conditions during the baseline testing session and will be compared between individuals with and without chronic pain.
+Touch pleasantness/unpleasantness ratings will be assessed in response to each sensory stimulus (brushing, tapping, and pressure) using a Visual Analog Scale.
+Anchors were defined as far left = 'extremely unpleasant' (coded as -100), midpoint = 'neutral' (coded as 0), and far right = 'extremely pleasant' (coded as 100).
+Affective touch perception is defined as the difference in ratings between the affective and neutral touch conditions (rating of brushing minus rating of tapping) during the Day 1 baseline and will be compared between individuals with and without chronic pain.
+This value ranged from 200 (brushing extremely pleasant and tapping extremely unpleasant) to -200 (tapping extremely pleasant and brushing extremely unpleasant).
+These values are not inherently 'better' or 'worse' but represent individual differences in preference for affective touch.

 Day 1